phani-msft/Automation-Catalog-for-Power-Platform/README.md

 Import the CatalogExtension_1_0_1_3.zip present in the repository, in the environment where the catalog is created.

 ## Adding A3P templates to Power Catalog (eng)
+Open Power Catalog Manager App.
+Select Catalog Publishers and create a new publisher.
+Note the Publisher Name and the Publisher ID.

 Install Pac cli.
 Use this documentation:  [Microsoft Power Platform CLI - Power Platform | Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction?tabs=windows)